AjjMC/ajjgui/README.md

 /give @p minecraft:gray_dye{ajjgui:{Widget:"switch",Items:[{id:"minecraft:gray_dye",Count:1b,tag:{display:{Name:'{"text":"Disabled","italic":"false"}'}}},{id:"minecraft:lime_dye",Count:1b,tag:{display:{Name:'{"text":"Enabled","italic":"false"}'}}}],Command:"execute as @a[tag=ajjgui.user] run function name:func"},display:{Name:'{"text":"Disabled","italic":"false"}'}}
 ```

+> **NOTE:** Command blocks need to be enabled on the server in order to use this feature.

 ## Manually Modifying GUIs

 For every GUI compiled, there is a marker entity located at the container's coordinates.
-This entity stores the page value in its ``ajjgui.page`` score as well as the widget NBT in its ``data.GUI`` list.
+This entity stores the page value in its ``ajjgui.page`` score as well as the widget NBT in its ``data.GUI`` NBT tag.
 Each element in that list corresponds to a page, storing widgets in the same format containers use to store items.
 If the available widget types and tags do not already support a particular functionality, the page number and widget NBT may be manually modified to achieve desired results.
 In order for the changes to be applied, ``/function ajjgui:_reload`` needs to be run.
 Otherwise, the GUI is updated after user interaction. *It is highly recommended to to read the rest of the documentation before proceeding with such modifications as any existing alternatives may be substantially easier to work with.*

 ### Examples